timekit-io/js-sdk/README.md

 See `/examples` for implementation examples.

 ## Usage (init)
-Using the SDK is easy.
-For default behaviour, you don't need to set any configuration.
-In case you need to, here's the available options:
+The only required configuration is that you set the "app" key to your registered app slug on Timekit.

+Here's all the available options:

 ```javascript
 // Overwrites default config with supplied object, possible keys with default values below